MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 ---

-During the migration the following message appears in the Azure Portal, on the cluster's overview page.
+During the migration, the following message appears in the Azure portal, on the cluster's overview page.
 The message is removed after the migration completes.

 > Zonality change for the storage of this cluster is in progress.
 Update time may vary depending on the amount of data.